 - Will the March or September GAMSAT scores be acceptable for entry to GAMSAT Consortium medical schools?

 The GAMSAT is now held in March and September and the differentiation between Australia, UK and Ireland has been removed.
 There is a very helpful table on the GAMSAT website that shows the validity of all the GAMSAT tests. http://gamsat.acer.edu.au/results/currency-of-results.

 - How do I know if my supporting documents have arrived and can I get my original transcripts returned?

 It is strongly recommended that you use a postal service which provides a tracking mechanism (Registered Post, Express Post, courier, etc.), so that you can be certain your supporting documents have arrived at GEMSAS.

-Transcripts will be returned at no cost to the applicant for normal domestic and international mail.
+Transcripts will be returned at no cost to the applicant for normal domestic mail.
 A paid premium service is available if you wish to have your transcripts couriered domestically or internationally.
 Please see coversheets for details.

 For non-transcript documents sent to the Ferny Hills PO Box, any original supporting documents will be returned at your request.
 When you post your documents you need to include a note requesting to have the documents returned and must include a suitable reply paid envelope.
 Rural and bonus documentation will be returned after the assessment is complete and only if a reply paid envelope has been included with the documentation.

 If you have sent documentation to the Ferny Hills PO box, you can email in July to ask if your documentation has been received.